 I know you’ll find my book The Handyman’s Guide To Profit of real value so I guarantee your satisfaction 100%.
 If you are not completely satisfied with my book just email me at bill@positive-

 Like losing a good job, a business failure can be traumatic and impose a serious financial hardship but with a few handyman skills anyone can quickly start making money.
-I know that first hand and my book The Handyman’s Guide To Profit: Using Your Skills To Make Money In Any Economy can help you do the same on a full time or part time basis.
+I know that first hand and my book The Handyman’s Guide To Profit: Using Your Skills To Make Money In Any Economy, 2017 Revised Edition, can help you do the same on a full time or part time basis.

 Is The Handyman Business For You: Are you a self motivated and disciplined person?
 These important attributes are critical to financial success.
 This is most important to you in starting a handyman business full time because you will be setting your own hours and doing all the work.